Bluejays vs. Wolf Pack: First Round Betting Trends, Record ATS, Home/Road Splits

 |147.7

-- Creighton has a 4-6 record against the spread while going 6-4 overall over its last 10 games.
+- Creighton has a 4-6 record against the spread while finishing 6-4 overall in its past 10 contests.

+- Five of Bluejays' past 10 outings have gone over the total.

+- NC State has a 5-5 record against the spread while finishing 5-5 overall in its last 10 games.

-- The Bluejays have hit the over in five of their last 10 contests.
+- The Wolf Pack have hit the over in four of their last 10 games.

-- The Bluejays score 76.6 points per game, 5.8 more points than the 70.8 the Wolf Pack give up.
+- The 76.6 points per game the Bluejays average are 5.8 more points than the Wolf Pack allow (70.8).

 - Creighton is 10-8 against the spread and 17-6 overall when scoring more than 70.8 points.